 Read more customer reviews

 Our chalets and condos offer you more square footage than similar lodgings in the Blue Mountain Village.
 If you are looking for the most space for your money, book one of our 3,000 to 7,000 square foot rentals.
-All of our rentals are pet-friendly so you can bring every member of your family with you.
+Many of our rentals are pet-friendly so you can bring every member of your family with you.
 Contact us today to book your next memorable vacation.